Sports, Football, Top Story, Fall

 (Paul Criado / Heights Staff)

-The Eagles’ special teams struggles continued as Luca Lombard failed to convert on the PAT.
+The Eagles’ special teams struggles continued as Luca Lombardo failed to convert on the PAT.

 MSU fired back with a touchdown of its own courtesy of a 40-yard pass from Aidan Chiles to Montorie Foster Jr. and a one-yard Chiles run that put the Spartans up 10–6 with 8:10 left in the first half.

 With just over three minutes left in the first half and MSU driving down the field, it looked as though the Spartans would be able to extend their lead and immediately get back to work when they received the ball to start the third.
-But an interception by Carter Davis stopped the momentum.
+But an interception by Carter Davis, however, stopped MSU’s momentum.

 The Spartans ultimately made their way back down the field after locking down the Eagles’ offense, then kicked a 26-yard field goal to extend their lead to 13–7 heading into the second half.

-“I can’t repeat what I said to the players,” O’Brien said of his message to the team at halftime.
-“I’d have to go to confession… I was upset with the coaches and the players to be honest with you.
+“I can’t repeat what I said to the players,” O’Brien said of his halftime message.
+“I’d have to go to confession … I was upset with the coaches and the players to be honest with you.
 I was upset with myself, I was upset with the staff, I was upset with the players.”

-Whatever was said appeared to immediately make an impact.
+Whatever he said appeared to make an immediate impact.

-On the opening kickoff, Davis forced a Kay’Ron Lynch Adams fumble that was recovered by Omar Thornton at the five-yard line, ultimately turning into a BC field goal.
+On the opening kickoff, Davis forced a Kay’ron Lynch-Adams fumble that was recovered by Omar Thornton at the five-yard line, eventually into a BC field goal.

 On the next play, Amari Jackson picked off Chiles to put the ball right back into the Eagles’ hands.
 Ward wasted no time taking the lead for BC, running up the left sideline for a 36-yard touchdown to put the Eagles ahead.

-BC had the chance to open the fourth quarter with another score, but Castellanos was stuffed on fourth and goal and handed the ball right back to MSU at its own two-yard line.
+BC had the chance to open the fourth quarter with another score, but Castellanos was stuffed on 4th-and-goal and handed the ball right back to MSU at its own two-yard line.

-“The fourth down stop, I was not going to kick a field goal,” O’Brien said.
-“That’s not Boston College, the ball’s on the one yard line, the game’s tied, like, we’re not kicking the football there.”
+“The fourth-down stop—I was not going to kick a field goal,” O’Brien said.
+“That’s not Boston College.
+The ball’s on the one yard line, the game’s tied, we’re not kicking the football there.”

 Castellanos and Bond connected on the next drive, though, and BC followed it up with a strong defensive stand to close things out, cuing the storming of the field and earning the Eagles their third win of the season.